xmtp/docs-xmtp-org/docs/pages/open-frames/transactional-open-frames.md

 A transactional Open Frame enables users to trigger onchain transactions.
 To learn how to build a transaction Open Frame, see [Transactions](https://message-kit.vercel.app/frames/tutorials/transactions).

 This tutorial assumes your app already supports non-transactional Open Frames.
-If not, see [Introduction to Open Frames](https://message-kit.vercel.app/frames) to set this up first.
+If not, see [Get started with Open Frames](/open-frames/open-frames) to set this up first.

 :::tip